Volkswagen Golf R review – the ultimate Golf

 The Golf R can piggyback off the standard Golf’s five-star Euro NCAP safety rating, and the amount of driver aids it includes is very impressive.
 There’s the usual autonomous emergency braking (AEB), Isofix child-seat points and an assortment of airbags, plus lane-change assistance, traffic jam assist, speed limit recognition, adaptive cruise control and VW’s Car-2-X system, which can remotely communicate with other cars and infrastructure to warn of hazards ahead.

 Owner satisfaction is not so good.
-Volkswagen’s family hatchback finished 73rd in our list of the top 75 cars on sale in our 2021 Driver Power survey.
+Volkswagen’s family hatchback last finished 75th in our list of the top 75 cars on sale in the 2022 Driver Power survey, and dropped off entirely in 2023.
 It scored poorly across all sections, and finished bottom for the usability of the infotainment system.
 Evidence of cost-cutting has frustrated some buyers, many of whom feel they should’ve stuck with the last-generation model.
 At least the Golf R should impress its owners when it comes to performance, if not for running costs.